tc39/notes/es7/2016-09/sept-27.md

 https://docs.google.com/presentation/d/1kHuEtVc-GPp3rbddMVBATKYQ5qLz2o4LnNGUNg8cCz4/edit?usp=sharing

-SB: The cycle check in OrdinarySetPrototypeOf bails out on Proxies, which it has to, as it can run any code for the prototype.
+SBI: The cycle check in OrdinarySetPrototypeOf bails out on Proxies, which it has to, as it can run any code for the prototype.
 It's only possible to really validate in that case.

 - bug: anything with setPrototypeOf